Build the source code

 ~/code/yugabyte-db, do the following:

 cd ~/code/yugabyte-db ./yb_build.sh release

-The above command will build the release configuration, put the C++ binaries in
+The command above will build the release configuration, add the C++ binaries into the

 build/latest symlink to that directory.

 TipYou can find the binaries you just built in